rcskids/ScriptLinkStandard/README.md

     public OptionObject ProcessScript(IOptionObject optionObject, string parameter)
     {
-        return ProcessScript(optionObject.ToOptionObject2(), parameter).ToOptionObject();
+        return ProcessScript(optionObject.ToOptionObject2015(), parameter).ToOptionObject();
     }

     public OptionObject2 ProcessScript(IOptionObject2 optionObject, string parameter)
     {
+        return ProcessScript(optionObject.ToOptionObject2015(), parameter).ToOptionObject2();
+    }

+    public OptionObject2015 ProcessScript(IOptionObject2015 optionObject, string parameter)
+    {
         return optionObject.ToReturnOptionObject(3, "Hello World!");
     }
 }
 ```

-By design, the IScriptLink interface requires you to account for both the legacy OptionObject and current OptionObject2.
-In the example above, the legacy OptionObject is just converted to an OptionObject2 and handled by the OptionObject2 logic to avoid duplicate code.
+By design, the IScriptLink interface requires you to account for both the legacy OptionObject and OptionObject2 as well as the current OptionObject2015.
+In the example above, the legacy OptionObject and OptionObject2 are converted to an OptionObject2015 and handled by the OptionObject2015 logic to minimize duplicate code.
 This code design could still be done without the interface allowing you to write for only the OptionObject type you prefer to use.

 ## Contributing
 To be written